mnemnion/ToggleMenus.jl/docs/src/index.md

 The `ToggleMenuMaker` will accept all keywords defined in [`TerminaMenus`](@extref `REPL.TerminalMenus.config`), as well as `braces=("【","】")`, to provide an example argument.
-This is a Tuple of Strings, which will enclose the togglable icons on selectable lines.
+This is a `Tuple` of `String`s, which will enclose the togglable icons on selectable lines.
 The printer also accounts for the width of these when deciding where to truncate lines.